 Conclusion

 In an Agile team, the role of QA resources extends far beyond testing.
 It is not limited to testing but expands to adaptability, collaboration, and client and customer satisfaction.
-It’s about focusing on product quality at every step of the development lifecycle.
+It’s about focusing on product quality at every step of the development lifecycle, complemented by comprehensive software development services that drive innovation.

 Agile QAs play a vital role in delivering high-quality, usable products at the end of every iteration.
 They ensure quality by communicating proactively with the team, recommending user-centric designs, and integrating testing into development seamlessly.